 When travelling outside of Europe, roaming fees will be substantially higher than the normal 1p rate in the UK and Europe.

 If you’re moving from another mobile network to 1pMobile, it’s a straightforward process to keep your existing phone number.

-To do so, you should start by asking your old mobile network to provide you with a PAC Code.
+To do so, you should start by asking your current mobile network to provide you with a PAC Code.
 This is a nine-digit code that authorises the transfer of your phone number to 1pMobile.
-Your current mobile network is legally obliged to provide you with a PAC Code and they must do this within 2 hours of your request, totally free of charge.
+Your current mobile network is legally obliged to provide you with a PAC Code.
+This must be offered free of charge within 2 hours of your request.

-Once you’ve got a PAC Code from your old network, you can then order your new SIM card from the 1pMobile website.
-When the SIM card arrives, you can log in to your online account to submit your PAC Code, and your phone number transfer should then be processed on the next working day.
+Once you’ve got a PAC Code from your old network, order your new SIM card from the 1pMobile website.
+When the SIM card arrives, you can log in to your online account to submit your PAC Code to 1pMobile.
+Once you’ve done this, your phone number transfer should normally be processed on the next working day.
 You should try to use up any remaining Pay As You Go credit on your old mobile network as it can’t be transferred to 1pMobile.

 For a step-by-step guide on moving your phone number to 1p Mobile, please select your current mobile network from the drop-down menu below:

-A positive sign is that 1pMobile is being offered by a company called Telecommunications Management Limited (TML).
-The company has provided business telecommunication services in the UK since 1998 and is part of the FTSE 250-listed Telecom Plus PLC.
-This makes 1pMobile (TML) the sister company to Utility Warehouse.
+1pMobile has been available in the UK since September 2016.
+It was launched by a company called Telecommunications Management Limited (TML), which has provided business telecommunication services in the UK since 1998.
+TML is part of the FTSE 250-listed Telecom Plus PLC and is the sister company to Utility Warehouse.

-In our view, it’s good news that 1pMobile is backed by a fairly large company as this makes it more probable the network will stick around for the longer term.
-However, we’d always recommend doing your own research when choosing a new provider, especially when choosing a mobile network that’s only been around for one year.
+In our view, it’s good news that 1pMobile is backed by a fairly large company.
+However, we’d always recommend doing your own research when choosing a new provider.

 For more information about 1pMobile, please see their official website.